aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreToolAbuse.md

 > `[IR Lead]` coordinates. `[Account / Agent Owner]` approves changes to production resources.

-1. **Rebuild Code Interpreter and Browser resources from IaC with hardened configuration** Pin `networkMode` to SANDBOX or VPC (never PUBLIC in production).
+1. **Rebuild Code Interpreter and Browser resources from IaC with hardened configuration** Pin `networkMode` away from PUBLIC: Code Interpreter to SANDBOX or VPC, and Browser to VPC (Browser has no SANDBOX mode).
 Scope the execution role to the minimum required permissions — do not grant `bedrock:InvokeModel*` to the sandbox execution role unless the agent specifically needs model access from inside the sandbox, and never grant broad Secrets Manager or S3 access.
 Do **not** restore saved Browser Profiles that existed during the incident window.

 2. **Audit every sandbox execution role**
    The MMDS exposes the execution role's credentials to any code that runs in the sandbox, so an over-privileged execution role is a privilege-escalation launchpad.
 Enumerate roles whose names indicate sandbox attachment (`agentcore` plus `tool`, `ci`, or `browser`) and review every attached and inline policy.
 Remove anything not strictly required.